kyamatek/qmk_firmware/keyboards/re40/keymaps/via/readme.md

-# The default keymap for re40
+# The via keymap for re40